Last-Minute Christmas Giving Ideas: Help Fort Mac's Local Charities

 You, me, and all Charity Intelligence friends and followers, we can all chip in to help those having a hard Christmas in Fort McMurray.
 We need to give today – Santa’s hampers leave in airplanes to deliver the food on Friday, December 22.

-To donate online to Salvation Army Fort McMurray please note, you need to specify to Alberta - Fort McMurray Corps.
+Donate to Salvation Army Fort McMurray (please note, you need to specify to Alberta - Fort McMurray Corps)

 As Charity Intelligence followers, you will also want facts!

 Santas Anonymous isn’t “big” on numbers so there are few figures to crunch.
 Its Santa campaign is run by students at Father Mercredi High School in Fort McMurray.
 Following up on the news report, we learnt that last year it delivered over 700 Christmas Hampers.
 This year it has had a record number of requests and is hoping to provide nearly 1,000 hampers - 700 hampers to people in Fort McMurray, with another 300 hampers flown into small towns in Northern Alberta.
 Each Christmas Hamper goes through a referral process to ensure the needs of a family are met.
 In each hamper is a turkey, potatoes, books, a toy or two for children, blankets, formula, and diapers for families with babies, food for a week and cash vouchers.
 This year donations have fallen short of previous years.
 Current donation shortfall $24,000.